Select Page

 Allow about an hour and a half to enjoy a leisurely visit to Deep Creek’s trio of waterfalls.
 Imagine what is was like for families that lived in this beautiful spot before the National park was built.

 Deep Creek is beautiful any time of the year.
+Read a interview with a Park Ranger about the science and history behind the waterfalls in Deep Creek.
 Enjoy this video tour of Deep Creek’s three waterfalls with spring wildflowers. © GSMA 2011.
 All rights reserved.

 Parking tags are required in the Great Smoky Mountains National Park.
 Three tag durations will be available for purchase for all vehicle sizes and types: Daily, $5; Weekly, $15; or Annual, $40.
 Tags may be purchased online, or on-site.
 Parking tags will NOT be required for motorists who pass through the area or who park for less than 15 minutes, or while parked at their designated campsite.
 Parking Program Info